Azure/batch-shipyard/docs/12-batch-shipyard-configuration-global.md

       lead to increased latency to begin task execution.
 It is highly recommended not to leave this property empty if possible.
-Due to Singularity limitations, if the image specified at a certain URI changes, the image will need to be pulled again from the registry the next time that the image is used in a task which will lead to increased latency to begin task execution.
+Due to Singularity limitations, if the image specified at a certain URI changes, the image will automatically be pulled again from the registry the next time that the image is used in a task which will lead to increased latency to begin task execution, and lead to potential inconsistencies between task executions.
 Note that `singularity_images` is incompatible with `native` container support enabled pools.
       * (optional) `unsigned` is a list of Singularity images that will not be verified when installing on every compute node. `shub://`, `docker://`, `library://`, and `oras://` URI prefixes are supported.